LohitSubodh/AI-Tool-for-Landmine-detection-using-Gpr/README.md

-# Landmine-detection-using-GPRMax
+# AI Tool for Landmine Detection using GPR
-Landmine detection from gpr using CNN
+Landmine detection on GPR scans